ElliottAYoung/SquirrelerGem/README.md

 # Squirreler

 A Very Simple Ruby gem that prints an ASCII Squirrel to the console.
+It's wonderful.

 ## Installation